 on course website

 We believe that engineers can contribute to creating sustainable solutions for our future.
 This requires understanding of the interactions between technologies and systems with the world on a global scale.
-It requires a holistic approach, getting an insight in the consequences of your decisions; How can you create a solution that solves one problem without generating another problem somewhere else?
+It requires a holistic approach, getting an insight in the consequences of our decisions: How can we create a solution that solves one problem without generating another problem somewhere else?

 The course is run by researchers from SDU Life Cycle Engineering.
 The aim of our research is to optimize engineering solutions with concerns for their resource consumption, energy efficiency and impacts on climate and environment.
 We strive to develop the knowledge and methods for achieving this insight from an overall holistic perspective.
 We are engaged in exciting projects in various areas, and we will include relevant examples from our ongoing projects in the course to give you an impression of “what’s going on right now” in these fields.

-You must have completed at least two years of engineering studies and have an interest in sustainability.
+You must have completed at least two years of studies in engineering, natural sciences, social sciences or economics and have an interest in sustainability.

 on course website